LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

 Use an audio analyzer like REW or CrossLite with a measurement microphone positioned equidistant from two matched speakers.
 To minimize reflections, conduct this test outdoors with the microphone positioned close to the speakers.
-Remember that high-frequency wavelengths are tiny—at 10 kHz; we're talking about just 34 mm.
+Remember that high-frequency wavelengths are tiny—at 10 kHz, we're talking about just 34 mm.

 Move the microphone slightly and observe how dramatically the response changes.
-Try the same experiment by moving your head slightly while listening to steady noise (pink/white).
-You'll notice that comb filtering becomes most apparent when position changes—this spatial instability is why EQ fails as a solution.
+Try the same experiment by moving your head slightly while listening to steady noise (pink or white).
+You'll notice that comb filtering becomes most apparent when your position changes—this spatial instability is why EQ fails as a solution.

 ### What about all-pass filters?